lilpea/joncraftpack/README.md

 # JonCraft Official Resource Pack

+**WARNING: DON'T USE THIS RESOURCE PACK, IT'S MADE FOR THE SERVER ONLY**

+This isn't even the production one being used by the server, that's a separate repository all together

 [Album with changed textures](http://imgur.com/a/pfXaE)

 All of this Resource pack automatically gets included in the server (it doesn't yet but soon will) so keep that in mind